williamgieng/price-increase-its-counterfactual/README.md

 But this ignores what would have happened anyway.

-Without a counterfactual, it is easy to mistake:
+Without a counterfactual, you are not measuring impact.
-- ongoing trends
-- random fluctuations
-- or external shocks

-for causal impact.

-This leads to confident conclusions based on unreliable measurement.
+You are describing change and assuming causation.

+Both approaches produce confident numbers.

+Neither produces reliable ones.

 ---

-## The approach
+## The better approach

+The better approach is to build a credible counterfactual.

+Not what happened, but what would have happened if the intervention had not occurred.

-Interrupted Time Series (ITS) provides a more credible alternative.
+Interrupted Time Series (ITS) provides a practical way to do this:

-Instead of comparing before vs after directly, we:

 1. Model the pre-intervention trend
-2. Project that trend forward to estimate a counterfactual baseline
+2. Project that trend forward to estimate the counterfactual baseline
-3. Compare the observed post-intervention data to that baseline
+3. Compare observed outcomes to that baseline

 The difference between:
 - what actually happened